github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller.md

 ### Configuring the runner scale set name

-{% note %}
+> [!NOTE]

-**Note:** Runner scale set names are unique within the runner group they belong to.
+> Runner scale set names are unique within the runner group they belong to.
 If you want to deploy multiple runner scale sets with the same name, they must belong to different runner groups.

-{% endnote %}

 To configure the runner scale set name, you can define an `INSTALLATION_NAME` or set the value of `runnerScaleSetName` in your copy of the [`values.yaml`](https://github.com/actions/actions-runner-controller/blob/master/charts/gha-runner-scale-set/values.yaml) file.